UniqueSecure/MePOSiOSSDK/README.md

 ## (jint)printerBusy

 Print commands are sent to the printer asynchronously, print or printRAW will return immediately to prevent locking the UI thread on a tablet device.
 To control the tablet UI and prevent possible print buffer overflow it is possible to monitor the printer busy status.
-New receipts cannot not be printed unless the printerBusy method returns false.
+New receipts cannot be printed unless the printerBusy method returns false.

 ## (ComUniquesecureMeposconnectMePOSConnectionManager*)getConnectionManager